How important has sustainability become for businesses?

 For some companies, this may mean making changes to their operations and supply chain in order to reduce their carbon footprint.
 Others may need to invest in new technologies or processes to offset their emissions.

-What does this mean for eCommerce merchants?
+What does this mean for eCommerce merchants and other retailers?

 For one thing, this new rule may make sustainability a bigger priority for businesses of all sizes.
 If your competitors are disclosing their emissions and making commitments to reduce their impact on the environment, you may feel pressure to do the same.